 Status: Rare casual spring migrant statewide.
-Rare regular fall migrant statewide.
+Uncommon regular fall migrant statewide.
 Rare casual winter visitor.

 Documentation: Specimen: SUI 18764, 14 Oct 1903 Crystal Lake, South Sioux City, Dakota Co.